vikrosj/fdet-offline/README.md

 A version of [fdet](https://github.com/acnazarejr/fdet) where you don't have to access the internet to download the weights.

-There are only two changes:
+These are the changes:

+## MTCNN
 ### 1.

-In fdet/mtcnn.py, line 73-76, the url for the weights are listed:
+In fdet/mtcnn.py, line 73-76, the url for the MTCNN-weights are listed:

 ```python
 base_url = 'https://github.com/acnazarejr/fdet/releases/download/weights/'